flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Hardware_specifications.rst

 .. * 5V, -           :   5V output, Gnd from Flytpod for external Sensors.

-.. note:: In some beta kits the I2C1 and I2C2 pins were labelled wrong.
-These are the correct labels for all flytpods.
+.. note:: In some beta kits the I2C1 and I2C2 pins were labeled wrong.
+These are the correct labels for all FlytPODs.

 ..
-Note that: In some beta kits the I2C1 and I2C2 pins were labelled wrong.
+Note that: In some beta kits the I2C1 and I2C2 pins were labeled wrong.
 These are the correct labels for all flytpods.

 To know how to use these interfaces contact us at ``admin@navstik.org``.